RobotecAI/rai/docs/create_robots_whoami.md

 # robot_whoami

 Certain parts of RAI rely on robot's whoami package.
-Your robot's whoami package serves as a configuration package for the rai_whoami node which provides.
+Your robot's whoami package serves as a configuration package for the rai_whoami node, which is responsible for the robot identity, self-understanding, ethical code, and documentation.

 ## Creating robot's whoami (Franka Emika Panda)